 The most obvious perk is to offer a discount to returning guests.
 This can be done through the email marketing system, or it can be done directly when they leave your property.
 Schofield’s suggests that you can also extend this discount to friends and family.
 It’s already great if your guests are raving about your property to friends when they get home.
 Offering a discount for these additional guests will only sweeten the deal.

 You can also offer more personalised perks.
-Many hotel chains offer a “surprise and delight” incentive to recurring guests.
+Many hotel chains offer recurring guests a “surprise and delight” incentive.
 This is where staff are encouraged to give personalised treats to loyal customers.
 You can keep the information in your data capture database about each customer.
-If a loyal customer always talks about how much they love the local brand of sweets, leave a bag on their pillow next time they stay.
+If a loyal customer always talks about how much they love the local sweets brand, leave a bag on their pillow the next time they stay.
 Do they always bring their dog?
 Leave a new dog toy in the room for them.
-These personalised perks will show the guest you care about them – encouraging more direct bookings.
+These personalised perks will show the guests you care about them – encouraging more direct bookings.

 Boost your digital marketing to gain more direct bookings